South African online school wins international award, expands to US, UAE

 “This award is very special to all of us at Think Digital Academy because it comes at a critical epoch, not only in education, but our whole lives in totality.
 Many years before the COVID-19 pandemic, and throughout the current outbreak, we have been providing a state of the art learning environment where learners, from wherever they are geographically, are taught through online sessions by our highly qualified staff complement,” she said.

-“We provide the CAPS [national Curriculum and Assessment Policy Statement] and Cambridge international curricula in an integrated, engaging, and effective way to our rising number of learners.
+“We provide the CAPS [national Curriculum and Assessment Policy Statement] and British international curricula in an integrated, engaging, and effective way to our rising number of learners.
 Our aim is to produce young adults who are innovative, creative, and independent in their thinking, who have courage, perseverance, and resilience, and who believe in themselves and their potential.”

 The name “Think Digital” was derived from a strong belief that thinking was one of the most important things every child should be encouraged to do, she said.